oratechkenya/multer/README.md

 # Fastify Multer

-This package is a port to Fastify of [express multer](https://github.com/expressjs/multer).
+This package is a port to Fastify of [express multer](https://github.com/expressjs/multer), based on [fox1t/multer](https://github.com/fox1t/multer) original fork, modified to allow TypeScript to compile without specifying `esModuleInterop` compiler flag option.

 Multer is a Fastify plugin for handling `multipart/form-data`, which is primarily used for uploading files.
 It is written on top of [busboy](https://github.com/mscdex/busboy) for maximum efficiency.